Base and superstructure: The legality question

-A criticism of the base and superstructure theory is that property relations (supposedly part of the base and the driving force of history) are actually defined by legal relations, an element of the superstructure.
+A critique of the base and superstructure theory is that property relations (supposedly part of the base and the driving force of history) are more properly situated in legal relations, an element of the superstructure.
+This suggests that the distinction between base and superstructure is incoherent, and undermines the theory as a whole.
 Defenders of the theory claim that Marx believed in property relations and social relations of production as two separate entities.
+G.A.
+Cohen offers a detailed textual analysis to argue this was based on a false interpretation of Marx's position.

+Robinson argues that legality does not make exploitation possible, but only defines the rules through which it is managed socially when it becomes problematic.
+Legal definitions of wage labour were only articulated when those workers began to show their strength.
+Long before that, wage labour and a working class had existed without any notion of a formal contract between legal equals.
+Law regarding slavery likewise concerned mainly rules for relations between slave-holders (buying and selling, warranties, etc.), and have never been required for slavery to exist.
+Conversely, in modern societies, domestic labour is barely addressed by law; plainly this is not because it is not prevalent, but because it is not sufficiently contentious to become a matter of significant political dispute, and therefore to require a legal form.

 Neoliberalism and the state

 Colin Jenkins provides (2014) a critique on the role of the capitalist state in the era of neoliberalism, using base and superstructure theory as well as the work of Nicos Poulantzas.
 Regarding developments in the United States during this era (roughly 1980–2015), Jenkins highlights the nature in which political parties and the political system itself are inherently designed to protect the economic base of capitalism and, in doing so, have become "increasingly centralized, coordinated, and synchronized over the past half-century."
 This, according to Jenkins, has led to a "corporate-fascistic state of being" that is challenging the equilibrium of this fragile relationship.
 His analysis specifically addresses the role of both major parties, Democrats and Republicans, in the United States: